 BOG Regulation 9.002 – Recording and Marking of Property

 Circular A-110 Subpart C – Property Standards related to Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations OMB Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, 2 CFR 200 (Uniform Guidance)

 Federal Acquisition Regulations, parts 45 and 52.245

 The purpose of this policy is to provide direction for the purchasing, recording, safeguarding and disposing of University and Government owned assets.

 These policies and procedures describe department roles regarding the purchase, donation, transfer, fabrication, exchange, removal and disposition of University property.

 A. DEFINITION OF TERMS

-Asset Profile - Identifies the depreciation criteria for an asset.
-Asset Profile is the flag within the OMNI System which identifies that an item is a capital asset.
-Assignment of an Asset Profile is required for items to be capitalized within the OMNI system.
+Asset Profile Identifies the depreciation criteria for an asset.
+Asset Profile is the flag in OMNI which identifies that an item is a capital asset.
+Assignment of an Asset Profile is required for items to be capitalized in OMNI.

-Attractive Item Additions Form (PA 02) – Form used to request adding an attractive/sensitive property item in the University’s Asset Management System (OMNI) for the purpose of identifying and tracking such items.
+Attractive Item Additions Form – Form used to request adding an attractive/sensitive property item in the University’s Asset Management System (OMNI) for the purpose of identifying and tracking such items.

 Attractive / Sensitive Property – Expendable property items that are prone to theft because they are either portable, contain new technology, or are easily adaptable for personal use.